cekrem/elm-ci-setup/README.md

 ```

 > **Note:** Bitbucket cache definitions don't support variables, so ensure the cache path (`.elm`) matches where `ELM_HOME` points.
 Bitbucket Pipelines does not support fallback keys for file-based caches.

 ---

-## Shared vs. Hash-based Cache Keys

-**Option A (Shared key):** All builds share the same cache.

-- ✅ Simplest setup
-- ✅ Cache always hits after the first build
-- ✅ New packages are added incrementally
-- ⚠️ Cache may accumulate unused packages over time (usually not a problem in practice)

-**Option B (Hash-based key):** Cache key changes when `elm.json` changes.

-- ✅ Clean cache when dependencies change
-- ✅ With `restore-keys` (GitHub Actions, CircleCI, Azure Pipelines), still get partial cache hits
-- ⚠️ Without `restore-keys` support (GitLab CI, Bitbucket Pipelines), a full re-download occurs whenever dependencies change

-**Recommendation:** Option A (shared key) is often sufficient since `ELM_HOME` is immutable – packages are only ever added, never modified.
-Option B is useful if you want stricter cache hygiene or if your CI provider supports `restore-keys` for partial cache reuse.

----

-## Key Points

-1. **`ELM_HOME` is shared** – It doesn't matter how many Elm projects or tools you have; they all benefit from the same cache.

-2. **Use `restore-keys` for partial cache hits** – When dependencies change, you'll still get the previous cache and only need to download the _new_ packages.
-Use this whenever your CI provider supports it (GitHub Actions, CircleCI, Azure Pipelines).
-Some providers like GitLab CI and Bitbucket Pipelines don't have an equivalent mechanism.

-3. **The cache is immutable** – Package contents never change for a given version, making it perfectly safe to cache indefinitely.

-4. **No need for parallel package infrastructure** – Caching `ELM_HOME` is simpler, faster, and more reliable than, say, setting up a mirror of package.elm-lang.org.

----